ketanchoyal/mapbox_search/README.md

 Also, it contains an static map image generator 😆.

+# Maki Icons can be used now in marker icon

 # Migration to 2.0

 Before 2.0 this library depended on Flutter SDK, preventing its usage on other platforms such as a backend, CLI apps, Dart2Javascript, etc...